lnsongxf/dimeanalytics/_MkDocs/docs/git.md

 ### Create a GitHub account

-- If you do not already have a GitHub account, open one at [this link](https://github.com/join).
-While you can use any email address, we **recommend using a personal email when you sign up** so that you do not lose access to your GitHub account in case you were to change jobs.
-There is no need to create a second account if you already signed up using a work email as you can add multiple secondary email addresses to your account, and later change which address is your primary email address.
+If you do not already have a GitHub account, create one at [this link](https://github.com/join).
+- While you can use any email address, we **recommend using a personal email when you sign up** so that you do not lose access to your GitHub account in case you were to change jobs.
+- There is no need to create a second account if you already signed up using a work email as you can add multiple secondary email addresses to your account, and later change which address is your primary email address.
 But we are recommending using a personal email when signing up in the first place, as we have had people lose access to their GitHub account after changing employer when using a work email as primary email.

 ### Join the World Bank GitHub group